BIG-RAT/Object-Info/README.md

 **History**

+2022-01-08: Version 1.5.0 - Add execution frequency to update inventory and trigger searches.
+Add option to view log folder under View menu.
+For Jamf Pro 10.35 and later authenticate using a bearer token generated from the Jamf Pro API.

 2021-12-15: Version 1.4.2 - Fixed issue where policy/script lookups may hang when computer configurations exist.
 Added an alert in the event one or more lookups fail.

 2021-11-27: Version 1.4.0 - Fixed issues with extension attribute and group lookups.
 Added ability to report on policy trigger usage.